Veterans Disability and Alimony in Arizona

 Should Veterans Disability Payment Be Included for Alimony

 In regards the marriage of Rick C. Downing, Petitioner/Appellee v.
 La Vancha Downing, Respondent/Appellant, La Vancha filed an appeal after the trial court ruled in Rick’s favor to reduce his monthly spousal maintenance obligation to $100 per month.
-The appeal was based on La Vancha’s belief that the trial court’s decision was founded on a misinterpretation of law.
-La Vancha felt that spousal maintenance obligation due from her ex husband should not have been lowered and that her request for attorney’s fees should have been included in the final ruling.
+The appeal was based on La Vancha’s belief that the trial court’s decision was founded on a misinterpretation of the law.
+La Vancha felt that spousal maintenance obligation due from her former husband should not have been lowered and that her request for attorney’s fees should have been included in the final ruling.

 Does Arizona Law Prohibit Veterans Disability Payments Consider in Alimony

-The original decision of the trial court to reduce the monthly spousal obligation due from Rick to La Vancha was based on interpretation of the law including: Section 25-530 and Section 25-319.
+The original decision of the trial court to reduce the monthly spousal obligation due from Rick to La Vancha was based on interpretation of the law including Section 25-530 and Section 25-319.